 Certificate of Conformity

 Here is a tip for the exporters.
 If the goods being exported to Ghana have not been verified with the certificate of conformity, you may present the certificate from the manufacturer.
-So, you won’t need to bare the additional cost of the inspection while loading the container.
+So, you won’t need to bear the additional cost of the inspection while loading the container.
 As long as the certificate is available from the manufacturer, the importer in Ghana can use the same.

 Comments are disabled.